nataliatesarova/python_project3/README.md

 Scenario 1: Successfully input valid data for a new employee (ID, name, contact details, department, etc.), ensuring it's correctly added to the Google Sheet.
 Confirmation message 'Employee data added successfully' should be displayed.
 Scenario 2: Attempt to add an employee with an ID that already exists in the system.
 The system should reject the addition and display the error message, 'ID already in use.
 Please try again'.
 Scenario 3: Try to add an employee with invalid or incomplete data, such as a missing name or an incorrectly formatted email.
 The system should prompt for valid information with appropriate error messages like 'Forename cannot be empty', 'Invalid email format.
-Please enter a valid email address.', and guide the user to re-enter the data correctly.
+Please enter a valid email address. e.g. johnpaul@gmail.com', and guide the user to re-enter the data correctly.

 All tests passed

 Search Employee Data:

 Scenario 1: Search for an existing employee by entering their valid ID.
 The system should accurately display all the details of the searched employee.
 Scenario 2: Attempt to search for an employee using a non-existent ID.
-The system should handle this gracefully, informing the user with 'No matching data was found for the ID' and return to the main menu.
+The system should inform the user with 'No matching data was found for the ID.
+Start again.' and return to the main menu.

 All tests passed

 Edit Employee Data:

 Scenario 1: Update an existing employee's details accurately (name, contact information, salary, etc.) and verify that the changes are reflected in the Google Sheet.
-A confirmation message 'Editing success' should be displayed.
+A confirmation message 'Editing complete' should be displayed.
 Scenario 2: Attempt to update an employee's information with invalid data (e.g., entering alphabets in the salary field or an incorrect email format).
-The system should prevent the update and display relevant error messages such as 'Use valid number format.' for salary and 'Invalid email format.
-Please enter a valid email address.' for email, prompting the user to enter the correct data.
+The system should prevent the update, and display relevant error messages and prompting to the enter the correct data.
+For instance 'Invalid email format.
+Please enter a valid email address. e.g. johnpaul@gmail.com'

 All tests passed

 Delete Employee Data:

 Scenario 1: Successfully delete an existing employee's data by entering their valid ID.
 Confirm that their record is removed from the Google Sheet, and the message 'Data deleted' is displayed.
 Scenario 2: Try to delete an employee using a non-existent ID.
 The system should properly indicate that no matching data was found with the message 'ID does not exist in the sheet.
-Please enter a valid ID.', ensuring that the user is aware no action was taken.
+Please enter a valid ID'.

 All tests passed